HETCLIF-ECRs/HETCLIF-ECRs.github.io/source/schedule.rst

 ECR Workshop Schedule
 =====================

-Below is the detailed schedule for the ECR Workshop.
+Below is the detailed schedule for the ECR Workshop:

 Tuesday, April 2
 ----------------